AhmedElsayed5/se_project_express/README.md

 ## Techniques

 I built this project with (model, controller, route) method, where each item has these 3 files, for cleaner code and easier development.
-I also added a middleware to add user object to each request just for imitating purpses, in the next chapter will add real authentication
+I also added a middleware to add user object to each request, I used JWT tokens and built an auth process to add security features to the application.

 I used MongoDB compass to visualize the database